Skyline, San Diego

-Skyline, also known as Skyline Hills or Skyline Park, is a hilly urban neighborhood in Southeastern San Diego.
+Skyline, also known as Skyline Hills or Skyline Park, is a hilly urban neighborhood in San Diego, California, located in Southeast San Diego.
 It is bordered by Encanto to the west, Jamacha-Lomita to the North East, and Bay Terraces to the South.
 The neighborhood is split into two sections, Skyline West and Skyline East.
 The neighborhood is part of the Skyline-Paradise Hills Community Planning Area.

 History

 Prior to "white flight" in the 1960s and early 1970s, many neighborhoods in Southeast San Diego were subject to discriminatory restrictive covenants, a problem faced by African-Americans like former Councilman and Deputy Mayor George Stevens, who was denied the opportunity to purchase a house in the Skyline Hills from a white realtor.
 Presently, much of the Skyline Hills, as well as other Encanto neighborhoods such as Emerald Hills, Lincoln Park, Mountain View, O'Farrell, South Encanto, and Valencia Park, have a substantial African-American population.

 With the great influx of Filipino immigrants joining the United States Navy, especially from the Vietnam War era on to the 1990s, many Filipinos inhabited the Southeast San Diego neighborhoods of Alta Vista, Bay Terraces, Paradise Hills, Shelltown, Skyline Hills, and Valencia Park, both for the relatively affordable housing prices and its close proximity to Naval Base San Diego.